caiorgarcez/opencv-gui/README.md

 ## opencv-GUI

-A PyQt5-based opencv computer vision GUI application with login features along with a SQLite dabase to manage users.
+A PyQt5-based opencv computer vision GUI application with login features along with SQLite dabase to manage users.

 -----